 Small-scale birthday party

-Now that we’re well into Phase 2 of Washington State’s Safe Start plan, families are able to enjoy some of their usual outings and activities (with masks and social distancing).
-We may not be able to throw a big party to celebrate birthdays, graduations and anniversaries, but we can at least get together from time to time with a small group of friends and family.
+Now that we’re well into Phase 3 of Washington State’s Safe Start plan, families are able to enjoy some of their usual outings and activities (with masks and social distancing).
+We may not want to throw a big party to celebrate birthdays, graduations and anniversaries, but we can at least get together from time to time with a small group of friends and family.
 These are of course, the same people you see all the time, but you can break out of your routine.
 Dress up in fancy clothes, play games you don’t usually get around to playing or just go over the top with the menu.

 Take a Hike!